Answer target

 Why agent credentials need their own control surface

-AI agents run from IDEs, terminals, CI jobs, local machines, and hosted runtimes.
+AI agents run from IDEs, terminals, CI jobs, local machines, and hosted services.
 They often need the same systems humans use, but their access pattern is different: they resolve credentials repeatedly, across tasks, and sometimes across machines.
 A password manager or local environment file can store a value, but it does not always explain which agent should use it, why it was allowed, and what happened after access was granted.

 - Agents should not receive a broad human credential just because a human initiated the task.